LF-digitala-kanaler/LFDS/content/components/web/system-display/alert.md

       If you need to put a button inside the alert, there is a special version of the [secondary buttons](/components/web/button-and-links/buttons#secondary-buttons) for this.
 Use the outlined button in the same color as your alert.
 The button should be placed on the right hand side of the alert.

+      Only use the button for confirmation-message like "I understand" or "Okey", with a closing of the alert as a result.
+If you want the user to go somewhere else, add a link inside the alert (following recommendations for a [link in a list item](../text/lists), with the link at the end of the message).

       #### Full page width